Many yoga poses are named after animals and other things in the natural world that they…

 At the end of your yoga practice, always conclude with a few minutes in Savasana, or Final Resting Pose.

-This allows your entire body and mind to relax and let go.
-You will reap more of the subtler benefits of your yoga practice during this very important asana so always keep it in your routine.
+This will allow your entire body and mind to relax and let go.
+Always remember to keep this very important asana in your routine, as it’ll help you reap more of the subtler benefits of your yoga practice.

-Keep this asana in your regular yoga practice to help you keep the energy or a playful bear inside of you which is both powerful and childlike at the same time.
+Add this asana to your regular yoga practice as it’ll help you maintain the powerful and childlike energy of a playful bear inside of you.